NightmarePikaFun/Bomberman/README.md

 Controlls:

-  1.Move: WASD
+  Move: WASD

-  2.Place bomb: Space or F
+  Place bomb: Space or F

+  The field for entering the number of enemies can be left empty